 Last updated: October 14, 2019, at 11:19 a.m.
 PT

 Diabetes is a chronic disease that causes blood sugar levels to rise higher than normal.
 Diabetes affects more than 29 million people.
 A condition called prediabetes occurs when blood sugar levels are higher than normal but not high enough for a type 2 diabetes diagnosis.
 More than 86 million Americans have prediabetes and are at risk of developing diabetes.
 Diabetes has no cure, but prediabetes can be reversed.

-Chances are you know at least one person with diabetes and probably more than one with prediabetes.
-To find out if you are at risk, take this quick assessment.
+November is National Diabetes Month and we encourage you to find out if you are at risk, take this quick assessment.
 Then share the test with friends and family.